game-design-driven/ae2-personal-me-system/README.md

 An AE2 addon that provides a wearable personal terminal to replace inventory and configurable virtual autocrafting recipes through a new communication_relay block.

+## Reason
+Replacing the vanilla player inventory with an ME system in modpacks traditionally requires extensive configuration and workarounds.
+This mod streamlines the entire process: equip players with a Personal Terminal in their Curios slot (pre-linked or user-bindable), and they gain direct access to the ME system.

+Created for the modpack [Prepare to Dye 2](https://github.com/game-design-driven/create-prepare-to-dye-2).
 ## Features

 ### Personal Wireless Terminal